AmanJain2903/ScoreIt.AI/README.md

 ScoreIt.AI is an AI-powered system designed to:
 - Parse and structure unorganized resumes and job descriptions into machine-readable formats.
 - Use LLMs to extract important fields like Technical Skills, Education, Experience, Certifications, and more.
+- Store resumes, JDs, and match results in a MongoDB database.
+- Build a ReactJS frontend for users to upload resumes/JDs and view match scores in real-time.
 - In the future: OCR resume PDFs, scrape job listings from URLs, build smart matching algorithms, and expose all services via Flask APIs.

 ---